sftcd/openssl/esnistuff/design.md

 documentation.
 That'd probably be pruned when/if submitting a PR to the main project, but should be helpful for now.

-## Plans

-- We may try integrate the client-side with some web client application such as wget or curl.
-- We may try integrate the server-side with some web server (apache/nginx)

-The timeline for our work is that Calum needs to be finished his project by approx. end March 2019.
-Stephen will continue work on this thereafter.

 ## Design details

 We have a simple client-side [test script](#test-script) that exercises various ``s_client`` options.